brinley/express-restful-auth/README.md

 ## installation

-either put the package name, express-restufl-auth, into package.json, or type the following command:
+either put the package name, express-restful-auth, into package.json, or type the following command:
     npm install express-restful-auth